 It is the most popular type of coat in Bernedoodle because it is the most hypoallergenic.
 Although the curly coats may also shed the hair, due to tight curls, the hair remains in their coat.
 So, you need to brush and groom them regularly.

-What colors to Bernedoodle come in?
+What colors does Bernedoodle come in?

 - Black ‘n White